jialehuo/ansible-dellemc-unity/README.md

 - Expects a CentOS/RHEL 7 jump host

 These playbooks configures and manages EMC Unity storage appliance.
+To use them, first connect the Unity system's management interface to a network with DHCP service.
+Note the assigned IP address of Unity's management interface.
+Then, setup a RHEL 7 or derivative jump host on which you will run programs to interact with the Unity system.
-To use them, first edit the "hosts" inventory file to contain the hostnames of the jump host on which you want to run programs that interact with the Unity system, and edit the group_vars/all file to set any Unity configuration parameters you need.
+Next, edit the "hosts" inventory file to contain the hostname or IP address of the jump host, and edit the group_vars/all file to set any Unity configuration parameters you need, inclucing the Unity management interface IP.

 Then run the playbook, like this: